 Visit the School of Social Sciences website

 Please note that course specifications may be subject to change

-Graduates may consider continuing on to a MPhil / PhD program to continue the intellectual curiosity/imagination the MA will have fostered.
+Graduates may consider progressing on to a MPhil / PhD program to continue the intellectual curiosity and imagination the MA will have fostered.

 Through dedicated service learning placements you will apply your sociological imagination in work with practitioners, academics and community members to propose and test solutions to some of the challenges those groups face.